 Each week, one child from each class is also rewarded with the class ‘star’ badge award.
 This is based on the school’s values which are at the heart of what we do: curiosity, courage, creativity, collaboration, commitment, compassion and confidence.

-Our pupils in Prep 6 enjoy positions of responsibility once they reach the top of the Prep School.
+All our pupils in Lower School enjoy positions of responsibility.
 Posts such as Prefect, Sports Captain, House Captain, Librarian, Head Boy or Head Girl allow confidence to grow, as well as develop their communication and organisation skills.

-The School Council meets every half term and the Prep classes elect a representative each term.
+The School Council meets every half term and the pupils elect a representative each term.
 The Council is a valuable opportunity for the children to share what they feel is working well at school, as well as to share suggestions.

-Every morning, the Prep children and teachers start their day with Feel Good 15 - a wonderful opportunity to waken the body and mind in fifteen minutes, ready for learning!
-This may involve a walk through the woods, a run around the sports track, various ball skills, dance, yoga or a mindfulness session.
+Every morning, children and teachers start their day with Feel Good 15 - a wonderful opportunity to waken the body and mind in fifteen minutes, ready for learning!
+This may involve a walk through the woods, a run around the site, various ball skills, dance, yoga or a mindfulness session.

-The Royal School’s House system is designed to provide pupils with a group identity, distinct from their form identity, and to encourage pupils to mix with those older and younger.
+The Royal School’s House system is designed to provide pupils with a group identity, distinct from their form identity, and to encourage pupils to mix will all pupils across the school, right up to Year 13.
 We actively encourage pupils to use their own initiatives in devising new and interesting activities in order to enable pupils to contribute positively to the lives of others within school, the local community and wider society.
 There are numerous opportunities to develop leadership and teamwork skills, from leading sports teams to arranging and managing Inter-House events and competitions including music, drama, fundraising, debating and outdoor pursuits.
 The four Houses are named after the Royal households:

 Balmoral (red) , Buckingham (blue), Sandringham (yellow) and Windsor (green).

-Each pupil wears their House colour t-shirt during house events such as Sports Day, the Swimming Gala and Inter-House Music competition.
 New pupils are allocated to one of the four Houses and remain in their Houses for the duration of their time at School.
-Prep School children stay in the same House when transferring to the Senior School; siblings are normally allocated to the same House.
-All staff apart from the Head are also allocated to a House.
+Siblings are normally allocated to the same House.
+All staff are also allocated to a House.